JulietteZ/Ising_model/README.md

 Monte Carlo simulations for 2D Ising model

 * sweep()
-All spins are updated based on Metropolis algorithm in each time stamp.
+All spins are updated based on Metropolis algorithm at each time stamp.

 * afm()
 Change the coordination number to simulate different lattices.
-NOTE: need to energy() to account for all nearest neighbors when changing coordinate number.
+NOTE: need to update energy() to account for all nearest neighbors when changing coordination number.